abhi3700/substrate-node-template-self/pallets/bank/README.md

 ## Overview

 Anyone can open FD (Fixed Deposit) by reserving some amount of currency with allowed maturity period.
+The FD principal amount has to be within the range of `min_fd_amount` & `max_fd_amount` (set by admin).
+The FD amount is reserved from the user's `free_balance`.

 During the FD period, the reserved amount cannot be used that's why need to be freed from the `free_balance`.
 In order to receive interest, FD can only be closed after the `fd_epoch` (set by admin) is elapsed, else the reserved amount is returned